siddharth2016/hello-open-source/README.md

 **Hello Open Source**
 ```

-Make sure your file shows **Hello Open Source**, either by printing it out as a program or simply a comment in that file (It is a necessary requirement for your PR to be merged in this repository).
+Make sure your file shows **Hello Open Source**, either by printing it out as a program or simply a comment in that file (it is a necessary requirement for your PR to be merged with this repository).

 ![File to Make](images/file.png)